mami-project/draft-kt-plus-protocol/draft-trammell-plus-spec.md

 ### State Establishment

-A PLUS-aware on-path device forwarding a packet with a PLUS Basic Header with a 5-tuple and CAT it does not have state for moves that flow to the uniflow state.
-It will move the flow back to zero state after not seeing a packet on the same flow in the same direction with the same CAT within a timeout interval TO_IDLE, and continues forwarding packets in that direction (the a->b direction in {{fig-states}}).
+A PLUS-aware on-path device that forwards a packet with a PLUS Basic Header and does not have state for that 5-tuple plus CAT flow yet moves that flow to the uniflow state.
+It will move the flow back to zero state after not seeing a packet on the same flow in the same direction with the same CAT within a timeout interval TO_IDLE.
+Otherwise, it stays in uniflow state as long as it only observes packets in that direction (the a->b direction in {{fig-states}}).

 A PLUS-aware on-path device forwarding a packet with a PLUS Basic Header with a matching 5-tuple and CAT as a flow in the uniflow state, but in the opposite